-The COVID-19 pandemic has impacted the Company's business to some extent.
-The Company's Phase IIB dose-ranging, efficacy trial took an additional six weeks to complete due to factors such as the COVID-19 related closure of medical clinics, doctors becoming ill from COVID-19, and staff working from home, all of which slowed the collation of the trial data.
-The need to engage the consulting staff responsible for administering the trial for an additional six weeks increased the costs of the trial correspondingly.
-COVID-19 particularly impacted the Company's wholly owned subsidiary, Citagenix, by causing a significant decrease in sales due to a decline in customer demand in fiscal Q1 2021.
-COVID-19 could further impact the Company's expected timelines, operations and the operations of its third-party suppliers, manufacturers, and Contract Research Organizations as a result of quarantines, facility closures, travel and logistics restrictions and other limitations in connection with the outbreak.
-The most significant risk posed by the COVID-19 pandemic is that it could also significantly impact the progress and completion of preclinical studies as well as the planned Phase III program for otenaproxesul.
+The COVID-19 pandemic did impact the Company's business to some extent.
+The Company's Phase IIB dose ranging, efficacy trial in 2020 took an additional six weeks to complete due to factors such as the COVID-19 related closure of medical clinics, doctors becoming ill from COVID-19, and staff working from home, all of which slowed the collation of the trial data.
+COVID-19 could further impact the Company's expected timelines, operations and the operations of its third-party suppliers, manufacturers, and contract research organizations as a result of quarantines, facility closures, travel and logistics restrictions and other limitations in connection with the outbreak.
+The most significant risk posed by the COVID-19 pandemic is that it could also significantly impact the progress and completion of animal and clinical studies.